 Mental health professionals work in a very demanding career field.
 There is a significant mental toll on behavioral health workers at all levels.
 If you are not careful and separate your work life from your personal life, you can experience caregiver burnout which can significantly hinder your ability to help others.

-- Internal satisfaction knowing you make a big difference in the patients you treat.
+- Internal satisfaction knowing you make a big difference in the patients you treat

-- Flexible work schedule to provide support for patients from all walks of life.
+- Flexible work schedule to provide support for patients from all walks of life

-- A higher earning potential.
+- A higher earning potential

-- A chance to open your own practice.
+- A chance to open your own practice

-- Meet people from different cultures and backgrounds.
+- Meet people from different cultures and backgrounds

 The behavioral health industry is one of today’s fastest-growing industries and will expand by at least 20% by 2030.
 Now is the perfect time to begin a new career in the behavioral health industry.

 At Behavioral Health Jobs, we specialize in jobs in the behavioral health field for job candidates looking for jobs in the healthcare industry.
 Now that you understand the difference between psychiatrists and psychologists, you can narrow your search to the jobs that interest you the most.
-When you are ready to find your dream job, check out the available job listings at the Behavioral Health Jobs website.
+When you are ready to find your dream job, check out the available job listings on the Behavioral Health Jobs website.